EmilyBertani/Challenge_7/README.md

 ## About This Program

 This program builds a financial database in order to determine the performance an ETF over a four year period (2016-2020) that include 4 stocks, GOST, GS, PYPL, and SQ.
-We will use Python, SQL, and Voila library to help
+We will use Python, SQL, and Voila library to visualize the data and analyze the performance of these stocks.

 ---